Pay gap between college grads and everyone else at a record | Taiwan News

 — They're less likely to have a job.
 Just two-thirds of high school-only grads ages 25 through 64 were employed in 2015, down sharply from 73 percent in 2007.
 For college graduates in the same age group, employment dipped only slightly from 84 percent to 83 percent.

-— They are less likely to be married.
+— Less likely to be married.
 In 2008, marriage rates for college-educated 30-year olds surpassed those of high-school-only grads for the first time.
+And women with college diplomas enjoy an 8-in-10 chance of their first marriage lasting 20 years, according to the Center for Disease Control's National Center for Health Statistics.
+That's double the odds for women with just high school degrees.

-— High school-only grads are less likely to own homes.
-Sixty-four percent are current homeowners, down from 70 percent in 2000.
+— Home ownership.
+High school-only grads are less likely to own homes: Sixty-four percent are current homeowners, down from 70 percent in 2000.
 By contrast, three-quarters of bachelor's degree holders are homeowners, down slightly from 77 percent in 2000, according to real estate data firm Zillow.

+— Union membership.
+A college-educated worker is now more likely to belong to a labor union than a high-school-only worker is, according to Pew Research Center.
+Unions have played a key role in raising pay for members.
+Yet just 6 percent of workers with only a high school degree now belong to one.
+Public employee unions, which often represent teachers and others with college educations, have generally maintained staying power while large industrial unions have deteriorated.

-— College grads are more likely than high school-only graduates to contribute to a 401(k)-style retirement plan, according to research by Christopher Tamborini of the Social Security Administration and Changhwan Kim, a sociology professor at the University of Kansas.
+— Retirement savings.
+College grads are more likely than high school-only graduates to contribute to a 401(k)-style retirement plan , according to research by Christopher Tamborini of the Social Security Administration and Changhwan Kim, a sociology professor at the University of Kansas.
 College grads contributed 26 percent more even when members of both groups had similar incomes and access to such plans, their research found.

 All of this contributed to a sharp political split in the presidential election.
 College graduates favored Hillary Clinton by 9 percentage points.
 Non-college grads chose Donald Trump by 8 points, according to exit polls.
 That was the largest disparity between the two groups on record since 1980, according to the Pew Research Center.